ammadaslam/playing-with-jupyter/README.md

 In your terminal run docker : '$ docker'

 First you have to run requirements.txt file for required libraries :
-"!pip install -r requirements.txt"
+"!pip install -r requirements.txt" or using Docker image "sudo docker build -t assess -f Dockerfile ."

+Open jupyter Notebook
-Run Jupyter Docker '$ docker run -p 8888:8888 jupyter/minimal-notebook'
+Run Jupyter Docker '$ sudo docker run -it -p 8888:8888 assess'.
+Click any link of Docker server.